jj1bdx/sphinx-latex-table-test/README.md

 # sphinx-latex-table-test

+Note: this bug has been fixed in Sphinx 1.3.1, and TeX Live 2015 pair.

 An example of how multirow+multicolumn table fails on building LaTeX document on Sphinx.

 For Sphinx 1.2.2, and TeX Live 2014.